 **note: some manufacturers used to code the 2% Ceriated tungsten electrodes Orange, but Gray is now the AWS/ISO standard

 And, if you buy from a trusted supplier or manufacturer you’ll also be sure to get a better quality tungsten.
-From how the tungsten is extruded from the earth to how the various oxides are added in the manufacturing process make a big difference in terms of purity and grain structure which contribute to improved arc starting, better weld quality, and electrode longevity.
+Factors including, how the tungsten is extruded from the earth, to how the various oxides are added in the manufacturing process, make a big difference in terms of purity and grain structure.
+High quality tungsten contributes to improved arc starting, better weld quality, and electrode longevity.

-I know a lot of folks prefer to buy products made in the U.S.A.
-With tungsten electrodes, unless you act fast, that is no longer possible.
+A lot of folks prefer to buy products made in the U.S.A.
+With tungsten electrodes, that is nearly impossible.
 First, there is no tungsten mining in the United States and at present, the largest producers of tungsten are China and Russia.
-Second, GTP (formerly Sylvania) the lone U.S. manufacturer of tungsten electrodes has in effect pulled out of the tungsten electrode manufacturing business.
+Second, GTP (formerly Sylvania) the lone U.S. manufacturer of tungsten electrodes has pulled out of the tungsten electrode manufacturing business.
 Whatever your supplier has left on the shelves is all there is.
-(Arc-Zone has some stock, so let us know asap if you want some).
+(Arc-Zone may still have few dusty boxes left, so let us know asap if you want some).

 It’s not all bad news, however.
 There are some really great tungsten electrode options out there.
-Weldcraft offers a line of premium tungsten electrodes (you can read more about the Weldcraft tungsten at JoeWelder.com), CK Worldwide, another leader in top-quality TIG/GTAW welding accessories offers their own brand of tungsten, and then there’s Arc-Zone’s popular ArcTime™ Hybrid One Tungsten for All (TIG and PAW), the Tri-Mix tungsten, and Multi-Strike, and the Ice-T™ Cryo Enhanced electrodes (for automated high production aplications).
+CK Worldwide, a leader in top-quality TIG/GTAW welding accessories offers their own brand of tungsten.
+Diamond Ground Products also offers a complete line of top quality tungsten blends.
+Miller (formerly Weldcraft) offers a line of premium tungsten electrodes (you can read more about the Weldcraft tungsten at JoeWelder.com), and finally there’s Arc-Zone’s popular ArcTime™ Hybrid One Tungsten for All (TIG and PAW), the Tri-Mix tungsten, and the Ice-T™ Cryo Enhanced electrodes (for automated high production applications).